Russia profile - Timeline

 2005 February - Moscow and Tehran sign agreement by which Russia will supply fuel for Iran's Bushehr nuclear reactor and Iran will send spent fuel rods back to Russia.

 2005 March - Chechen separatist leader Aslan Maskhadov killed by Russian forces.

 2005 June - State gains control of Gazprom gas giant by increasing its stake in the company to over 50%.

-Putin signs controversial law giving authorities extensive new powers to monitor the activities of non-governmental organisations and suspend them if they are found to pose a threat.
+2006 January - Putin signs law giving authorities extensive new powers to monitor the activities of non-governmental organisations and suspend them if they are found to pose an alleged threat to national security.

 2006 March - President Putin visits Beijing and signs range of economic agreements, including deal on future supply of Russian gas to China.

 Russia's most-wanted man, Chechen warlord Shamil Basayev, killed by security forces.

 2006 September-October - Amid tension over Georgia's breakaway regions and its ties with Nato, Moscow's relations deteriorate sharply when Georgia briefly detains four Russian army officers on suspicion of spying.